TheSamLloyd/Elbie/README.md

   * `+mark (Integer? amount)`: Increases the current character's XP by `amount` if provided.
 Defaults to 1.
   * `+s (String skill) (Integer? modifier)`: Rolls a "skill roll" with the appropriate modifier depending on the character's skill in that attribute.
 If `modifier` is provided, it will modify the result. `skill` must be an abbreviated skill name ("str", "con", etc.)
   * `+levelup`: Increases the character's level by 1, if the character has enough XP.
 If not, fails.
-  * (`+theme`:) Immediately plays the current character's theme.
-(This command is not currently available in the master build.)
+  * `+theme`: Immediately plays the current character's theme.
-* (audio)
+* audio
-  * This module is not currently available in the master build.
-If you want to use this module, you must fork Elbie and compile her from the `audio` branch.
-Use at your own risk, as it is still actively in development and may change without warning.
+  * This module is in active development and features are likely to change without significant warning at any time.
+  * `+play (String URL)`: Plays the audio from the linked YouTube video.
+If you want, you may omit everything except the video ID.
+If you do include the full video URL, it will likely embed in the channel, depending on permissions.
+If a song is currently playing, asking Elbie to play a new song will have her stop the old one and begin playing the new one as soon as it is cached.
+  * `+stop`: Elbie will stop playing any audio she is currently playing.
+  * There, at present, is not a way to adjust Elbie's volume on a channel-wide basis, but every player can adjust her to their liking by right clicking her icon in the voice channel and adjusting "Player Volume."
+  * There is also current *no queueing available*, so at present you'll have to be courteous not to impose on someone else's song.
+  * Other improvements we plan to make include her ability to read YouTube playlists so that a DM could prepare a soundtrack, and to loop songs.

 ## Extending Elbie
 Elbie is written to be fully extensible.
 All you need to do to write your own module is create a folder inside of `bot_modules` titled for your new module, and inside that create `index.js`.
 You may want to import `common.js` from `bot_modules`, which provides several common functions required by modules.
 Then you'll need four components in `index.js`: